 Trish is a listener.
 And she believes the best way to learn is by listening.
 Applying those skills to design is what makes her work strategic…and effective…always rooted in a client’s strengths, goals and vision.
 This combined with her attention to detail and thoughtful, collaborative approach, sets her work apart.

-Maybe it’s that I haven’t yet decided what I want to be when I grow up!
-I like the diversity of learning about different organizations.
-By applying my sense of design to their needs and goals, I get to do what I enjoy—communicate visually.
+I like the diversity of learning about different organizations, and applying my sense of design to their needs and goals means I get to do what I enjoy—communicate visually.

 I’m most proud that so many clients have come through word-of-mouth.